NongShiN/2024_bigcontest_muju_festival_shuttle_bus/README.md

 - In conclusion, larger parties spend more money in total, but each person in the party spends less than if they were part of a smaller group.
 - Alternatively, the reduction in bill and tip per person could be happening because these larger parties include children, and children's meals are usually less expensive than adult meals.

-### 4.4 Classification <a name="sec4p4"></a>
-The last thing we will do is see if we can use any of the numerical variables to predict some of the categorical ones.
-This is called classification, as we are attempting to predict the value of a discrete categorical variable like sex, smoker, day or time for this particular data set.
-The categorical variables correspond to classes; we wish to predict, for example, the value of the time class - is it lunch or dinner?
-For this part of the notebook we use scikit-learn, a machine learning package for Python.

-### K-nearest neighbours (knn) classification
-The algorithm we use is called k-nearest neighbours (knn).
-As the scikit-learn documentation states, "Classification is computed from a simple majority vote of the nearest neighbours of each point: a query point is assigned the data class which has the most representatives within the nearest neighbours of the point."
-It is an example of supervised learning because we train the classifier with data where the outputs that correspond to certain inputs are already known.
-The training data is a random  selection of observations from the data set.
-The testing data consists of the remaining observations.
-Performance of the classifier is quantified by measuring how many of the outputs in the testing data it predicts correctly.
-In the notebook we use the numerical variables tip, total bill, and size to make predictions of time - lunch or dinner.
-The classification is performed using the full data set and also again for a subset of the data set that includes only non-smokers.
-- The knn classifier for 5 nearest neighbours has a 69% success rate at predicting time over 100 runs.
-It's much better than just guessing.
-- Considering only non-smokers reduces the performance slightly, to 65%.
-- The actual numbers change a little each time the notebook is run, but the full data set has always performed better than the subset.

-## 5. Work done by other people on the Tips data set <a name="section5"></a>
-The tips data set is often used to illustrate the capabilities of Seaborn, so it appears a lot in the documentation for that package.
-These and some other examples are listed in the references below.
-It was actually difficult to find something new to do with this data set, but I haven't come across an analysis like I did in section 4.3, where I looked at tip and total bill per person.

-I found an anonymous report from Iowa State University on the tips data state which is referenced below.
-It seems to be a report for a statistics class but with a business bias.
-There is no code in the report.
-Indeed, I don't know what application was used to perform the analysis, but I'm guessing a pure statistics package as there is mention of t-values and p-values without explanation of what they are.
-In that analysis, the tip rate (or fractional tip) is fitted against sex, smoker, time, size and day (but not Sunday for some reason).
-They conclude that size is the most important predictor of tip rate, followed by Saturday data.
-They then fit tip rate against size alone; and conclude that the tip rate drops by about 1% for each additional diner.

 ## 6. Conclusion <a name="conclusion"></a>
 The main findings of this analysis are: